A semi-annual journal dedicated to the academic study of Japanese religions.

 Collections in Western Languages

 A collection devoted to the study of religion and culture in Asia.
-11 volumes.
+15 volumes to date.

 A series of volumes dedicated to the study of religions in Asia, old and new.
 6 volumes.